-We have created a page called "How to Vote by Absentee Ballot in New Hampshire" which will give you both the routine rules for requesting and filling out the absentee ballot request form, as well as filling out and returning the absentee ballot itself.
+This web guide will give you both the rules for requesting and filling out the absentee ballot request form, as well as filling out and returning the absentee ballot itself.

-Vote-by-mail absentee ballots have been used in New Hampshire for a century.
+Vote-by-mail absentee ballots have been used in New Hampshire since 1775, and 7-10% of ballots cast in NH elections are by absentee ballot.
 Absentee ballots are traditionally used when the voter will be out of state or far away from their town, on religious holidays, and other reasons specified below.
 There are two applications, one for town elections, and another for state and federal elections.
-For any questions specific to your town, your town clerk and supervisor of the checklist are the two primary election officials dealing with absentee ballots.
+For any questions specific to your town, your city or town clerk is the primary election officials dealing with absentee ballots.

 Those issues which pertain specifically to absentee voting during the Covid 19 pandemic are listed in dark red, below.

 Voting by Absentee Ballot in NH - Normal Circumstances

 - Physical disability (and for 2020, concern with COVID-19)